nuclio/nuclio/docs/reference/runtimes/dotnetcore/writing-a-dotnetcore-function.md

 1. `runtime` - set to `dotnetcore`.
 2. `handler` - set to the name of the class and the name of the method .
 In this example, the handler is **nuclio:reverser**.

-Run the following command to deploy the function with the [`nuctl`](/docs/reference/nuctl/nuctl.md) nuclio CLI:
+Run the following command to deploy the function with the [`nuctl`](/docs/reference/nuctl/nuctl.md) Nuclio CLI:

 > Note: If you're not running on top of Kubernetes, pass the `--platform local` option to `nuctl`.